tfpf/mersenne-twister/README.md

 # Mersenne Twister
 `mt19937.c` contains a 32-bit global-state Mersenne Twister implementation and some utility functions, which are intended as replacements for `rand`.
+A 64-bit version can be found in `mt19937_64.c`.

 ### Usage
 In case you want to use it in your own project, here's a minimal working